syncfusion/blazor-docs/src/charts/stock-chart/getting-started.md

 </SfStockChart>
 ```

-On successful compilation of your application, the Syncfusion Blazor `Stock Chart` component will render in the web browser as shown below.
+On successful compilation of your application, the Syncfusion Blazor Stock Chart component will render in the web browser as shown below.

 ![stock chart](images/stock-chart.png)

-## Add Title
+## Adding Title

-You can add a title using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfStockChart.html#Syncfusion_Blazor_Charts_SfStockChart_Title) property in the `Stock Chart`, to provide quick information to the user about the data plotted in the component.
+You can add a title using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfStockChart.html#Syncfusion_Blazor_Charts_SfStockChart_Title) property in the Stock Chart, to provide quick information to the user about the data plotted in the component.

 {% aspTab template="stock-chart/getting-started/title", sourceFiles="title.razor" %}